· 2 min read

 Products certified by NSF to UL 651A carry the NSF-NRTL UL 651A mark.

 “We at United Poly Systems recognize the importance of the UL 651A listing in the HDPE industry, and we are pleased to have been able to pursue that certification with NSF.
 We are also excited to be the first to achieve this listing with NSF and look forward to working with them on certifications in the future,” said Logan Bridges, Executive Vice President, United Poly Systems, LLC.

 Please visit United Poly Systems’ official listing for more details.

 Certification testing is conducted at NSF’s new 20,000-square-foot Willow Run Laboratory in Ypsilanti, Mich., where plastic products are evaluated for durability, performance and safety for use in drinking water, radiant heating, gas distribution, sprinkler/fire safety, electrical conduit and geothermal systems.

-With almost 65 years of serving the plastic industry, NSF International is a leading independent testing and certification organization for plastic materials and piping products, including PE, PE-RT, PEX, PP, ABS, CPVC and PVC among many others.
+With almost 65 years of serving the plastic industry, NSF is a leading independent testing and certification organization for plastic materials and piping products, including PE, PE-RT, PEX, PP, ABS, CPVC and PVC among many others.

-In 2019, NSF International celebrated 75 years of protecting and improving human health.
+In 2019, NSF celebrated 75 years of protecting and improving human health.
 The global public health organization facilitates standards development, and tests and certifies products for the food, water, health sciences and consumer goods sectors to minimize adverse health effects and protect the environment.
 Founded in 1944, NSF is committed to protecting human health and safety worldwide.
-NSF International is a Pan American Health Organization/World Health Organization (WHO) Collaborating Center on Food Safety, Water Quality and Indoor Environment.
+NSF is a Pan American Health Organization/World Health Organization (WHO) Collaborating Center on Food Safety, Water Quality and Indoor Environment.